peyrona/mingle/README.md

 # What is Mingle?

-> A human-like language called _Une_ and the associated tools.
+> A human-like declarative language called _Une_ and the associated tools.
 >
 > You don't need to know how to program: if you know how to use a spreadsheet (like MS Excel), you can create applications.
 >
-> Although it is not limited to this, _Une_ is better suited for the IoT.
+> _Une_ is better suited for the IoT (although is not limited to it).

 # How looks it like?